trilochan-kumar/CoAPP/Readme.txt

  - "python -i -m idlelib"

-NOTE: Do not forget to use GitHub
+NOTE: Do not forget to use GitHub Desktop